-Updated module (course) information for 2013/14 will be uploaded to the University of Roehampton website programme pages by mid-April 2013.
+Updated module (course) information for the upcoming academic year will be uploaded to the University of Roehampton website programme pages by mid-April.

 You must seek approval for specific courses from your home institution before commencing studies at the university.
 It is your responsibility to ensure your home institution will accept credit gained from taking each course.
 Please don’t hesitate to contact us if you need any further information.

 Unless otherwise stated, all modules will be taken alongside full degree students at Roehampton, to ensure you have plenty of opportunities to meet local students and fully integrate into campus and university life.

 If you have any questions, please don’t hesitate to contact us.

 We aim to guarantee accommodation in one of our halls of residence for all study abroad students, provided you apply in good time.
 Rooms are single occupancy study bedrooms with shared kitchen facilities, internet connection and optional private bathrooms.
 There are plenty of cafes and diners on campus if you’re not sure of your culinary skills.

 The goal of the University is to provide a living/learning environment which promotes academic and personal growth and a sense of community among students.

 The Study Abroad team will apply for accommodation on your behalf.
 If you are to be invoiced directly for your accommodation costs, you will also need to apply via our online system.
 Further details will be sent to you nearer the time.